maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/01-Introduction.md

 cite:
 - Lesson adapted from *Ed Bennett, Michele Mesiti, Colin Sauzé, "Introduction to the Web and Online APIs"*

+## Why do we need APIs?
+Imagine you regularly work with a large, frequently updated online dataset.
+Accessing up-to-date information traditionally means downloading the entire dataset each time—a process that's far from efficient, especially when you only need a small segment of the data.

+Now, consider the scenario where your work requires only specific data points, such as certain entries or particular geographic locations.
+The inefficiency multiplies when you're forced to download vast datasets for just a handful of relevant pieces of information.

+This is where APIs come into play.
+APIs are designed to eliminate redundancies and boost efficiency.
+They allow you to request and receive only the data you need, even if it's just a small portion of a larger dataset.

+You might already be familiar with the concept of APIs from using Python.
+Although library APIs in Python, such as the `math` library, differ from web APIs, the principle remains the same.
+For instance, instead of writing out the formula to calculate a mean, you can simply use `math.mean()`.

+An application programming interface (API) is a way for two or more computer programs or components to communicate with each other.

 >## Let’s create a query
 > Run this query: https://api.weather.gov/stations?limit=10&state=CT